practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 Lua               | 130 | compiled, very mature language
 Perl 5            | 130 | interpreted, very mature language: verbosity with if-then-else form of error handling when writing to files
-Zig               | 129 | compiled, young language still going through major changes Go                | 127 | compiled, mature language
+Zig               | 129 | compiled, young language still going through major changes Odin              | 128 | compiled, young language, which is more effective in its efforts to modernize C than C3 in terms of verbosity
+Go                | 127 | compiled, mature language
 Rust              | 126 | compiled, mature language
 Bigloo Scheme     | 124 | compiled, mature language